All Episodes

 Yeah, I saw it, but I don't remember.

-Uh I don't remember much about it.
+I don't remember much about it.

-Right, and there's the Richard Dreyfus character who's the Dick Taney slash Ken Starr character, the evil Republican.
+Right, and there's the Richard Dreyfus character who's the dick Taney slash Ken Starr character, the evil Republican.

-And there uh the reason the president was elected is largely suspected because his wife had died of cancer during the campaign, and it's uh I think it's probably required watching for the do anyone in the DNC.
+And the reason the president was elected is largely suspected because his wife had died of cancer during the campaign.

-Well, you know, the Democrats think the West Wing was the administration, and they they do take a lot of their identities from these movies.
+Well, you know, the Democrats think the West Wing was the administration, and they do take a lot of their identities from these movies.

 Yeah, I've forgotten that element of it.

-I that's it's tough to speculate on uh on that.
+It's tough to speculate on that.

-I let me just put it that way.
+Let me just put it that way.

 They are stunned at it.